ynuwenhof-zz/egui-overlay/README.md

 ## Usage

-Get the target window handle and supply it via the target argument.
+Get the target window handle and pass it in as an argument.

 ```
-./egui-overlay -t 0x27071A
+./egui-overlay 0x27071A
 ```

+Toggle the GUI with the **right shift** key.

 ## TODO

-- Pass through input to underlying window
-- Toggle overlay via hotkey
 - Hide terminal window